lukerbs/LinkedinBOT/README.md

 ## About
 LinkedInBOT is a tool designed to automate your job search on LinkedIn.
 Utilize LinkedInBOT to automate job applications and connect with recruiters in your industry.

+Note: This has only been tested on Mac OS.
+I have not tested it on Windows.

 ## Features
 ### connect.py
 1. Automated job search on LinkedIn